jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

    // default constructor (without arguments) Rectangle()
    {
-     // no-args constructor need not be empty, for example, the following is valid std::cout << "Default constructor called" << std::endl;
+     // no-args constructor need not be empty, for example,
+     // the following is valid
+     std::cout << "Default constructor called" << std::endl;
    };

-   //other public methods, including setters and getters for private member access
+   // other public methods, including setters and getters for
+   // private member access

-   // destructors are needed in C++ if objects reside in the heap (not required for the stack) ~Rectangle();
+   // destructors are needed in C++ if objects reside in
+   // the heap (not required for the stack) ~Rectangle();
  };
 ```